Coronavirus: Germany's Angela Merkel urges avoiding unnecessary social contacts | DW | 26.11.2020

 New coronavirus measures in Germany will last until at least January, Angela Merkel has told lawmakers in the German Parliament.
 A Christmas amnesty cannot be guaranteed.

-German Chancellor Angela Merkel called on residents to avoid all unnecessary social contacts in a speech to the Bundestag on Thursday.
+German Chancellor Angela Merkel defended the extension of Germany's partial lockdown in a speech to lawmakers Thursday.

 She said current lockdown measures had enjoyed some success, but more was needed to avoid the health system being overwhelmed.